-- The first several versions of the School's trial balance contained numerous inconsistencies within account balances, including: cash, receivables, fixed assets, payables, revenues, and expenses. - Amounts reported within the first several versions of the School's trial balance did not agree to supporting documentation. - Management did not use accounting software for the fiscal year ending June 30, 2013 and maintained financial transactions manually within spreadsheets.
-This resulted in various opening account balances for the June 30, 2014 fiscal year to be incorrect. - Quantity and dollar amount of audit adjustments as a result of our audit procedures relating to errors in the School's accounts. - Double recording of certain transactions and accruals. - No process in place to review the compensated absences reports and determine if the data used to calculate the compensated absences liability is complete and accurate. - Limited internal control procedures that would enable the proper cutoff and timely recording of liabilities under the accrual basis of accounting. - The School does not have an effective process for identifying and correcting the useful life of fixed assets and recording depreciation of fixed assets.
+- The School's trial balance contained inconsistencies within account balances, including: cash, fixed assets, payables, and expenses and did not agree to supporting documentation. - Quantity and dollar amount of audit adjustments as a result of our audit procedures relating to errors in the School's accounts. - Limited internal control procedures that would enable the proper cutoff and timely recording of liabilities under the accrual basis of accounting.

-There is general lack of formalized policies and procedures in place to cover all matters required in closing the School's year, preparing closing journal entries, sufficient management review of adjustments, and other journal entries.
-Additionally, the School's management is not fully utilizing the capabilities of the SAGE accounting software to obtain the necessary information.
+There is a lack of policies and procedures in place to cover all matters required in closing the School's year, preparing closing journal entries, sufficient management review of adjustments, and other journal entries.